A coastal area in Ireland being mapped by a drone

 One of the deliverables of this project: A LIDAR point cloud of a coastal site showing the differences in elevation of the land.

 Once the final deliverables specification was established we then moved on to ensure an efficient field work program.
 A key factor in this job was stakeholder engagement.
-Since we would be mapping many sites around the country there would be a lot of landowners to be liaised with.
+Since we would be mapping many sites around the country there would be a lot of landowners and other stakeholders to engage with.
 It is our policy to always have direct contact with an agent on the ground where possible as this avoids confusion on site as to why we are there.
 With this job there was a number of sites that had to be accessed so landowner engagement started early in the process.

 This shows the type of drone we used on this project.
 The DJI M300 with the Zenmuse P1 payload.